-Was not a PM afraid to speak to press: Manmohan Singh attacks Modi over 'silent' jibe
+‘I wasn’t the PM afraid to talk to Press’: Manmohan Singh hits back at Modi

 New Delhi, Dec 18: In a dig at Prime Minister Narendra Modi, who is yet to hold a press conference, his predecessor and Congress veteran Manmohan Singh on Tuesday said as a Prime Minister, he was never afraid of speaking to the press.